LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 Customising toolbars is done through the Customize dialog, which can be started either through the Add-In Manager (by clicking 'Customize', see :numref:`figAddInManager`), or through choosing the 'Customize Mode...' option in the Customize Menu (:numref:`figCustomizeMode`).
 Once this dialog is open, ensure that the check box 'Create new toolbars and menus in the document' is checked in the Options tab (:numref:`figCustomizeOptions`).

-It is recommended that the button for the Data Searches Tool is added to a new toolbar.
-Toolbars are created through the Toolbars tab in the Customize dialog, as shown in figures :numref:`figCustomizeToolbars` and :numref:`figNameToolbar`.
-Once a new toolbar is created and named, it is automatically added to the ArcMap interface as well as to the Customize dialog (:numref:`figNewToolbar`.
-In this case the toolbar was named 'TestToolbar').

 .. _figCustomizeMode: